brown23/LMS/LMS/README_DB_SETUP.txt

-//If you change anything in the database make sure you update the CREATE TABLE below to reflect the change.
+# If you change anything in the database make sure you update the CREATE TABLE below to reflect the change.
 This is necessary
-// for a flawless integration with the actual site.
+# for a flawless integration with the actual site.

 use `library_management_system`;